efeelize/eng/bec/record/phase_1/Day_43.md

 # 3.topic:corporate gifting
 ## PART I.give gifts to clients
 ### importance
 - help to retain our customers over the long term,as corporate gifts can help us build closer ties with our existing clients.
 - helps to create excellent business chances,it also helps to ensure customer satisfaction.
 - gifts demonstrate that we appreciate the choice they have made to buy services and products from our company instead of our competitors.
 - can be used to remember special events in our business relationship.
-- corporate gifts are tokens of appreciation and respect.It's good business etiquette /'etɪket/ to send gifts to your clients,as they bring about a feeling of warmth and friendship.
+- corporate gifts are tokens of appreciation and respect.
+It's good
+business
+etiquette
+/'etɪket/
+to send
+gifts to
+your clients,
+as they
+bring about
+a feeling
+of warmth
+and
+friendship.
 - it helps to maintain good business relationship between suppliers and clients.

 ### how
 - cultural differences,we have to understand the culture of the receiver.
-- personalize the gift reflects company image sand personality,we want to leave a striking impression on our clients.
+- personalize the gift reflects company image sand personality, we want to leave a striking impression on our clients.
-- the gift should be the highest quality and the best tatse.because it not only conveys our warm feeling of respect and appreciation,but also says a lot about our company.
+- the gift should be the highest quality and the best tatse. because it not only conveys our warm feeling of respect and appreciation, but also says a lot about our company.

-## PART II.

-## PART II.